Beer: is it tref or not tref? 1

 The bottom line is that it is not Kosher unless it is certified by a Kosher certifying agency.
 They usually do a pretty thorough check of the purchases, brewery etc... and spot visits one or two times a year.
 There are a large variety of logos of these agencies and the logo is stamped on the bottle label.

 Coors/Molson is/are Kosher, Redhook is Kosher, Sam Adams is Kosher.
 A host of others too numerous to mention includes a lovely small brewpub in Oregon that doesn't charge Jewish customers for beers on Saturdays because the owner knows they are not supposed to carry money on their Sabbath.

 All that aside, Kosher for Passover is a contradiction in terms if you believe beer is a fermented grain, which is our usual definition.
 Since fermented grains are not allowed on Passover, beer cannot be Kosher For Passover

 —Steve Frank is one-half of the Brews Brothers.
-With Arnold Meltzer, their work has appeared in the American Brewer, Mid-Atlantic Brewing News, and other periodicals.
+2 With writing partner Arnold Meltzer, his work has appeared in the American Brewer, Mid-Atlantic Brewing News, and other periodicals.

 - 2 Mr. Frank's answer to the question of whether or not beer is Kosher (and Kosher for Passover) was originally posted on DC-Beer, an on-line group of good beer partisans in the Washington D.C. and Baltimore area.
 For a more detailed exegesis on Kosher beer, click on Divine Beer, a pdf of their article originally published in American Brewer Magazine.
 Reprinted here with their permission.